-A caring Pastoral House system with vertical tutor groups based on Christian values enables pupils of all faiths to feel valued and respected.
+A caring Pastoral system with year group tutor groups based on Christian values enables pupils of all faiths to feel valued and respected.
 Our Christian ethos highly values all aspects of pupil achievement and pupils are supported to fulfil their God given potential.
 All subjects make a positive contribution to the spiritual, moral, social and cultural development of all pupils.
 The range of charitable activities undertaken by our school community is due to our Christian ethos with over £10,000 being raised for various charities.

-A key feature of our Christian vision is the work of our School Chaplain who is responsible for co-ordinating all daily worship activities and is available each day to listen and give support to all members of the school community.
+A key feature of our Christian vision is the work of our School Chaplain who is responsible for coordinating all daily worship activities and is available each day to listen and give support to all members of the school community.
 Pupils in our school are undertaking the Archbishop of York Youth Trust Young Leaders' Award as a way of giving something back to our community.

 Pupils from Archbishop Temple School talk about the Archbishop of York Youth Trust Young Leaders' Award.